dolphindb/Tutorials_EN/python_api.md

     s.dropDatabase(WORK_DIR+"/valuedb")
 ```

 Create a value-based partitioned database.
-As there are only 3 stock symbols in the example.csv, we use **VALUE** as partition type.
+As there are only 3 stock tickers in the example.csv, we use **VALUE** as partition type.
 The parameter **partitions** indicates the partition scheme.

 ```
 s.database('db', partitionType=VALUE, partitions=["AMZN","NFLX", "NVDA"], dbPath=WORK_DIR+"/valuedb")